Chancellor of the College of William & Mary: Post-independence

 in 1979, and helping to found the National Center for State Courts in Williamsburg in 1976.
 The personal and professional papers of Chief Justice Burger are held by the Special Collections Research Center and will be opened to the public on December 1, 2033, ten years after the death of Sandra Day O'Connor, the last surviving member of the Burger Court.

 After the retirement of Warren Burger, the office has been held by Margaret Thatcher, Henry Kissinger, and Sandra Day O'Connor.
-Former Secretary of Defense Robert Gates (an alumnus of the College) took over the position in February 2012.
+Former Secretary of Defense Robert Gates (an alumnus of the college) took over the position in February 2012.

 Functions

 The chancellor serves as the ceremonial head of the college and is elected by the Board of Visitors of the College of William & Mary.
-The Board of Visitors, led by the rector of the college, determines university policy, levies tuition, and appoints a president of the college to serve as chief executive officer and manage the day-to-day affairs of the university.
+The Board of Visitors, led by the rector of the college, determines university policy, levies the fees charged for tuition, and appoints a president of the college to serve as chief executive officer and manage the day-to-day affairs of the university.
 The chancellor is present for major campus events, including commencement and Charter Day, celebrated every February on the anniversary of the college's founding by King William and Queen Mary.
 During major ceremonies, the chancellor wears the robe, badge, and chain of office.